jacobintern/leetCode/Q87_repeated_substring_pattern/README.md

 ## Beginners Guide

-Given a string s, check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.
+Given a string `s`, check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.

 ### Example 1